-Sev recipe – also known as omapodi in tamil, karapusa in telugu – Sev is a crispy snack usually made of chickpea flour.
+Sev recipe – also known as omapodi in tamil, karapusa in telugu – Sev is a crispy snack usually made of gram flour.
 Sometimes rice flour is also added for an extra crisp texture.
 It is eaten as it is as a Evening snack or topped over Chaat.
 It can be made plain or flavored with ajwain, garlic or green chili.
 The ones made using omam i.e ajwain is called as omapodi.

 To make this sev, i used a small quantity of rice flour to keep them extra crisp for few more days.
 They were crispy, light with a mild flavor of ajwain which compliments the aroma of fried besan.
 However using rice flour, ajwain, red chili powder are all optional, can be skipped to make plain sev that is used for chaats like sev puri, bhel puri, dahi puri, papdi chaat and many more.